-Aside from a spike in the concentration of ammonia at S1 and S3 in December 2020, DIN concentrations were relatively low at all sites for this reporting period (Figure 2.5) and the median DIN concentrations for this reporting period all complied with guiding values (Table 2.4).
+Aside from a spike in the concentration of ammonia at S1 in December 2021, DIN concentrations were relatively low at all sites for this reporting period (Figure 2.5) and, except for the median nitrate concentration from S3, the median DIN concentrations for this reporting period all complied with guiding values (Table 2.4).
 There was no obvious trend notable in the variation observed.